ValentinBhend/Ballmaze/README.md

 # Ballmaze
-This project is showcased in ...add link to yt-video/channel...
+This project is showcased in this video:

+...add link to yt-video/channel...

 The goal is to automate playing the ballmaze dexterity game.
 There are quite a few challanges in this and a lot of things can be improved from the current solution.